jcarlos-prieto/niliBOX/resources/DEVELOPMENT.md

   - `version`: Version number.
 Any value.
 I use the date in format YYYY.MM.DD
 - Theme properties:
   - `displayname`: Name that will appear in the application
-  - `location`: Directory where the language resource file is located, relative to the location of themes.set
+  - `location`: Directory where the theme resource file is located, relative to the location of themes.set
   - `version`: Version number.
 Any value.
 I use the date in format YYYY.MM.DD

 The different resources of each type are included in the same .set file.
 For instance, this is the contents of the file themes.set: